syncfusion-content/maui-docs/MAUI/TreeMap/levels.md

 ### Customize level appearance using background

-The `Background` property of `TreeMapLevel` can be customized by using the `Levels` in the `SfTreeMap.` It is used to customize the background brush for the tree map header item.
+The `Background` property of `TreeMapLevel` can be customized by using the `Levels` property in the `SfTreeMap.` It is used to customize the background brush for the tree map header item.
 The default value of `Background` is `Null.`

 {% tabs %}
 {% highlight XAML hl_lines="16" %}